GEOG 571

 • Additional information in your first paragraph should be the most important information your customer needs to know.

-In addition to improving the accessibility architecture of the recreation center, creating programs that are centered around adaptive sports and/or brain activities, such as chess, would foster a more inclusive environment.
-Not only would these programs create a welcoming environment for those with limited mobility, but they may also help foster an environment where all who visit the recreation center are encouraged to engage in activities together.
+The creation of programs centered around adaptive sports and brain activities, such as chess, would also create a more inclusive environment.
+Not only would these programs create a welcoming environment for those with limited mobility, but these programs would also encourage all who visit the recreation center to engage in activities together.

 • The topic sentences of your supporting paragraphs should tie directly back to your main message.